 This sense of agency can be deeply healing.
 It offers a way to rewrite one’s relationship with pain—transforming it from something passive and oppressive into something active, shared, and even pleasurable.

-On the left is a figure taken from the Forer paper which reports on how people living with chronic pain use consensual pain for well-being.
+Figure taken from the Forer paper which reports on how people living with chronic pain use consensual pain for well-being.
 Notice how consensual pain becomes an active-coping agent towards non-consensual (chronic) pain via gaining agency and control.

 No Cure—But Something Valuable

 To be clear, BDSM is not a treatment for chronic pain in the clinical sense.
 It cannot replace medical care or therapy.
-But for some, it offers meaningful support and relief — physically, emotionally, and relationally.
+But for some, it offers meaningful support and relief - physically, emotionally, and relationally.
+For people living with chronic pain, impact play may provide not just moments of escape, but also new ways of feeling—pleasure, power, connection, and sometimes even relief.